arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

     test <@ run manyWell "well!well!well! the rest" = Success(" the rest", ["well!";"well!";"well!"]) @>
 ```

-As a side note: you should already know, by now, that the parser to be
-applied multiple times can be arbitrarily complex; it be the parser of
-a single charactes as a whole JSON parser, or the parser for a huge
-piece of code in your convoluted programming language syntax. `many`
-just won't care.

 `many` will come in very handy: for example, it can be used to handle
 the case of an unknown number of spaces language syntactic elements.
+But, as you surely got by now, that the parser passed to `many` can be
+arbitrarily complex; it can be as simple as the parser of a single
+charactes as a whole JSON parser, or the parser for a huge piece of
+code in your convoluted programming language syntax. `many` just won't
+care.

 Implementing `many` is actually very challenging.
 We have to build a